 Read the editorial section: This is the most important section in the newspaper.
 While reading this section, you should have a pen/pencil in your hand and underline every specific information you feel will be helpful.

 Initially, it will take much time.
 Only newspaper studying will take 4 to 5 hours per day.
 Cutting and putting them in files will take another 1 hour.
-But slowly you will realize which news are important and which are not.
-At the time of exam, you will see that this effort of yours will put you much ahead of others in GS score.
+But slowly you will realize which news is important and which are not.
+At the time of the exam, you will see that this effort of yours will put you much ahead of others in the GS score.